chevcast/shotgun/Documentation.md

 An optional object containing various options.

 **cmdsDir (string)** - If specified then shotgun will use this directory to look for your command modules.
-Defaults to 'shotgunCmds'.
+Defaults to 'shotgun_cmds'.

 **namespace (string)** - Identifies this shell instance.
 Particularly useful when shotgun-client is used to create browser consoles.
 Defaults to 'shotgun'.